Ethics & Sustainability (Co-op Available)

-Graduating students who have fulfilled the requirements for a Bachelor of Business Administration degree may apply for a Specialization in Ethics & Sustainability, if they have successfully completed the following 3.5 credits:
+Graduating students who have fulfilled the requirements for a Bachelor of Business Administration degree may apply for a Specialization in Ethics & Sustainability, if they have successfully completed 4 credits from a core set of courses with a minimum grade of 65% in each course.
+Course topics include personal ethics, business ethics, ethics & capitalism, sustainability, moral issues, biomedical ethics, cyber ethics, moral issues, justice & rights, environmental ethics, and social & political philosophy.

 - Ontario Secondary School Diploma (OSSD)

 - A minimum of six Grade 12 4U or 4M courses, including program specific prerequisites